Local VCN Peering Through an Upgraded DRG

 SECURITY RULES

 Each subnet in a VCN has one or more security lists that control traffic in and out of the subnet's VNICs at the packet level.
 You can use security lists to control the type of traffic allowed with the other VCN.
-As part of configuring the VCNs, each administrator must determine which subnets in their own VCN need to communicate with VNICs in the other VCN and update their subnet's security lists accordingly.
+As part of configuring the VCNs, each administrator must decide which subnets in their own VCN need to communicate with VNICs in the other VCN and update their subnet's security lists to match.

 If you use network security groups (NSGs) to implement security rules, notice that you can write security rules for an NSG that specify another NSG as the source or destination of traffic.
 However, the two NSGs must belong to the same VCN.